 Audience: All Ages

-Your library card gives you access to thousands of downloadable eBooks and audiobooks with New Mexico Library To Go.
-Contact Shuter Library to confirm your username and password.
+Shuter Library is part of the New Mexico Library To Go consortium.
+Your library card gives you access to thousands of downloadable eBooks and audiobooks with Libby by Overdrive.
+Contact library staff for your login information.

 How to get and use the FamilyPass

 Passes are available at Shuter Library.

 The FamilyPass will circulate to library cardholders in good standing with the library.